jacksiegers13/CSC4200Prog2/design_explanation.md

 The final message sent is:
 `[13-byte header] + [payload]`

+---

 ## Server Design

-- Listens on a fixed port using TCP
+- Listens on a fixed port using TCP.
-- Accepts a single connection
+- Accepts multiple incoming connections.
+- Each client is handled in a new thread using Python’s `threading.Thread`.
+- Inside each thread:
-- Parses the header using `struct.unpack`
+  - The header is parsed using `struct.unpack`.
-- Responds based on the first-matching flag:
+  - The appropriate response is determined based on the flags.
-  - `SYN`: handshake
-  - `ACK`: acknowledgment
-  - `FIN`: connection close
-  - Default: payload message

-All received headers and responses are printed to the console.
+  - The server logs header and response info for each client.

+---

 ## Client Design

-- Connects to the server’s IP and port
+- Connects to the server’s IP and port.
-- Constructs a header with user-defined values
+- Constructs a header with user-defined values.
-- Sends the header + payload in one transmission
+- Sends the header + payload in one transmission.
-- Waits for and prints the server's response
+- Waits for and prints the server's response.

+---

 ## Error Handling

-- Ensures at least 13 bytes are received before parsing
+- Ensures at least 13 bytes are received before parsing.
-- Catches struct unpacking exceptions
-- Closes the connection cleanly on errors
+- Uses `try/except` to handle malformed data.
+- Each thread cleans up its own socket on disconnect or error.

 ---

 ## Design Rationale

-- **Fixed header size** simplifies parsing and testing
+- **Threaded model** allows concurrent clients without blocking.
-- **Binary format** simulates real TCP header structures
+- **Binary header format** simulates real TCP structure.
-- **Flag-first logic** mimics how protocol stacks prioritize control bits
-- **Single-client setup** ensures predictable testing

-The program can be expanded to support multiple clients, checksums, or more TCP-like features if desired.